adithyas0047/Ecommerce-Test-Automation-Framework/README.md

-# SauceDemo Test Automation Framework
+# Ecommerce Test Automation Framework

 A robust and scalable Selenium-based test automation framework designed for the [SauceDemo](https://www.saucedemo.com/) e-commerce platform.
 This project follows the **Page Object Model (POM)** design pattern with **Page Factory** for better maintainability and code reusability.